The Question of Big Pun’s Abuse

 Recently, Chris Rivers, the son of Big Pun put out a song that dished out the details of Big Pun’s abuse that both he and his mother suffered at the hands of his father.
-So while Big Pun may be known as the first Latino rapper to ever go platinum solo1, he demonstrated some monstrous behavior.
+So while Big Pun may be known as the first Latino rapper to ever go platinum solo1, he demonstrated some monstrous behaviour.

 What does that mean for his legacy?
 It is undeniable that Big Pun influenced the sound of hiphop.
 Some notable influences include Jedi Mind Tricks and the Army of the Pharaohs crew.
 Among G Rap and Big Daddy Kane, Pun was partially responsible for the multisyllabic rhymes that so many of us hiphop nerds geek out too.